 Our Analysis and Test Results

 If you like patterns and a variety of colors, these rain boots come in an overwhelming number of designs.
 The model we tested was a simple polka-dot pattern with a high gloss rubber.
 We felt that such patterns are either a hit or miss when it comes to versatility and style appeal.
 You either rock the high-fun patterns no matter what your outfit is or you opt to only wear them sparingly.
-Because of the potential for a wardrobe clash, they are not as transferable as, say, the inconspicuous Bogs SweetPea or the elegant UGG Shaye.
+Because of the potential for a wardrobe clash, they are not as transferable as some of the more elegant options we reviewed.

-Despite the basic appearance of the pair, the soles on these boots were some of the most aggressive of the fleet, scoring high right along with the Kamik Heidi and the Hunter Original.
+Despite the basic appearance of the pair, the soles on these boots were some of the most aggressive of the fleet, scoring right along with the award winners.
 Certainly stable across flat, wet terrain, they were also reliable in the snow and up a grassy incline.
 Living up to their garden association, the off-road capabilities are notable.

-Made in the USA, the Sloggers Rain and Garden boots only average $40, just as cheap as the classic Crocs Jaunt Shorty.
-With decent weather protection and high traction, these boots are a fair buy.
+Made in the USA, the Sloggers Rain and Garden boots are one of the cheapest in our fleet.
+With decent weather protection and high traction, these boots are a fair and practical buy.

 Fun to wear and walk casually in over short distances, they are more than adequate rainwear, but simply not as comfortable as they could be.